castore-dev/castore/README.md

 >({ type: 'USER_CREATED' });
 ```

 Note that we only provide TS types for `payload` and `metadata` properties.
-That is because, as stated in the [core design](#🫀-core-design), **Castore is meant to be as agnostic as possible of technical preferences**, including the validation library you want to use: The `EventType` class is not meant to be used directly, but rather extended by other classes which will add run-time validation methods to it 👍
+That is because, as stated in the [core design](#🫀-core-design), **Castore is meant to be as flexible as possible**, and that includes the validation library you want to use: The `EventType` class is not meant to be used directly, but rather extended by other classes which will add run-time validation methods to it 👍

 See the following packages for examples: